emmanuelkiranr/express-app/README.md

 `cookie-session` will create the sesssion object in req header

-Once we authenticate the users after verifying their records from the database, we take their userId and store it to session by `req.session.userId = login.id`
+Once we authenticate the users after verifying their records from the database, we take their userId and store it to session by `req.session.userId = login.id`.
+The data stored in session is encrypted for the client. [eventhough encrypted it can be found by decrypting it so use some kind of random hash that cannot be easily brute forced].
+Also storing the entire User details in the session would mean if we delete that user from the db, it's data is still available in the session.
+So just userId is enough as it allows us to access that user from db.

 ```
 const loginPost = async (req, res) => {